 Managawa Bridge (真奈川橋梁)

-Managawa Bridge is another easy to reach.
-The viewing point by Gamo River (蒲生川) is just a 5-minute walk from Aizu-Gamō Station (会津蒲生駅).
+Managawa Bridge is also easy to reach.
+The viewing point by the Gamō River (蒲生川) is just a 5-minute walk from Aizu-Gamō Station (会津蒲生駅).

-In addition to taking a photo from the south end of the Gamō River near National Route 252, many also capture the scenery from the Managawa railroad crossing (真奈川踏切) so the train’s head and Mt.
-Gamodake are both in the photo.
+In addition to taking a photo from the south end of the Gamō River near National Route 252, many also capture the scenery from the Managawa railroad crossing (真奈川踏切), ensuring that both the train’s head and Mt.
+Gamodake are in the photo.

 Kanozu River Bridge (叶津川橋梁)